The Million-Acre Stewards: Farming the Australian Outback

 There are a few tradeoffs in this seemingly idyllic farming life.
 The ranch is 1,000 miles from Brisbane, and there are zero large cities between here and there, which presents obvious challenges.
 To put this into perspective for Americans, that’s the distance from Minneapolis to New York City, with none of the big cities in between.

-It wasn’t until the early 2000s that the Betts family had any internet, and before that, phone access was only possible for 6 minutes at a time.
-Let’s just say there is no 2-day free shipping from Amazon Prime.
+It wasn’t until the early 2000s that the Betts family had internet, and before that, phone access was only possible for 6 minutes at a time.
 Grocery and mail delivery comes once a week on Friday.
 Medical treatment means a doctor flying in, and boarding school is the best option for educating the next generation.

 Still, the open country of Australia draws the family back to the land decade after decade.

-In 2011, OBE Organic joined the U.S.-based CROPP Cooperative (better known by its brands Organic Valley, Organic Prairie and Mighty Organic) as a member, connecting the wild country of Australia to the growing good food movement in the U.S. The Betts family’s million acres would now supply grass-fed beef across the Pacific.
+In 2011, OBE Organic joined the U.S.-based CROPP Cooperative (better known by its brands Organic Valley and Organic Prairie) as a member, connecting the wild country of Australia to the growing good food movement in the U.S. The Betts family’s million acres would now supply grass-fed beef across the Pacific.

 In fact, most of the grass-fed beef from OBE Organic ranchers is sold internationally, securing a worldwide market for sustainable, organic farming methods.